-11. Natural History Museum of Los Angeles County
+11. Get smart at the Natural History Museum

 The Natural History Museum of Los Angeles County boasts more than 35 million specimens covering 4.5 billion years of history including a massive dinosaur hall.

 California Science Center offers free general admission to its permanent exhibit galleries seven days a week.
-The 400,000 square-foot facility houses four major exhibit areas including World of Life, Creative World, Ecosystems and Space Shuttle Endeavour.
-In addition, the California Science Center hosts international touring exhibits and has a seven story IMAX theater.
+The 400,000 square-foot facility houses 4 major exhibit areas including World of Life, Creative World, Ecosystems and Space Shuttle Endeavour.
+In addition, the California Science Center hosts international touring exhibits and has a 7-story IMAX theater.

-15. Los Angeles Memorial Coliseum and Sports Area
+15. Check out the Los Angeles Memorial Coliseum and Sports Arena

 The Los Angeles Memorial Coliseum and Sports Arena is home of the 1932 and 1984 Summer Olympics and the University of Southern California Trojans football team, and hosts numerous events throughout the year.

 Colorful murals adorn many building and neighborhoods in Los Angeles.
 These city treasures tell stories of the city’s cultural past, present and future of the hopes and dreams of the city.
 Visitors can find many of L.A.’s murals in metro stations, the L.A.
 Arts District in downtown and at the Mural Conservancy of Los Angeles.